Shirk/statustimers/README.md

 #### TODOs

-- support to hide the original client icons completely
+- support to hide the original client icons completely => DAT mod for pivot?
-- support to right click on a status icon to remove the status effect